andreyvit/tinyjson/README.md

 * The input is `[]byte`, avoiding all the complexities with partial inputs
 * Token type is just `[]byte` slice of the input
 * All returned strings are also slices of the input (via `unsafe.String`), except for strings that require processing of escape sequences
+* Assume valid JSON on input, panics if not
 * Blazing-fast